furra/welc_presentation2/PITCHME.md

 Source: [xkcd](https://xkcd.com/385/)

 Felipe Urra

 ---
 <h2>What is bias?</h2>

+"Prejudice in favour of or against one thing, person, or group compared with another, usually in a way considered to be unfair."
+<br/>***-Wikipedia***

 "Prefering something over another thing"
 <br/>***-Felipe Urra***

-"Prejudice in favour of or against one thing, person, or group compared with another, usually in a way considered to be unfair."
-<br/>***-Wikipedia***
 ---
 <h3>Bias</h3>
-Bias means different things in different disciplines:

-* Statistics
-* Psychology
-* Engineering
-* Math
+In terms of culture:

+"Biased means one-sided, lacking a neutral viewpoint, or not having an open mind."

-There are also different types:
+There are different types of biases:

 * Social biases
 * Memory biases
+* **Cognitive biases**
 ---
 <h3>Cognitive biases</h3>

-"Systematic pattern of deviation from norm or rationality in judgment."
-<br/>***-Wikipedia***

 "Systematic error in thinking that affects the decisions and judgments that people make."
 <br/>***-www.verywellmind.com***